 For other applications, however, SQL databases may no longer be the best choice.
 Over the past few years, a variety of databases known as NoSQL databases, have gained significant popularity.
 NoSQL databases are adept at handling unstructured data.
 As a result, a static schema is of less importance than with a traditional SQL database.
 Additionally, NoSQL databases are designed to provide great performance spread across multiple nodes.

-Sign up for a Skytap free trial and see what NoSQL databases can do for your database-driven applications.
+Take a Skytap Cloud tour and see what NoSQL databases can do for your database-driven applications.